 The steep slopes can be very hard for vehicle brakes, so don’t forget to use your gears to downshift by using engine brake.
 Driving on the main roads of Lefkada is not too difficult, but you must keep in mind that traffic increases significantly in the summer months.
 Most of the tourists visit Lefkada from May till September, so the roads of the island getting filled by unexperienced drivers who just learn the roads of island with rented cars.
-A practical info, that the roads of the east coast are much wider than the windig and narrow roads of west coast, driving is faster and easier.
+A practical info, that the roads of the east coast are much wider than the windig and narrow roads of west coast, on the east coast driving is faster and easier.

 You will meet on the roads with dozens of motorbikes and quads, some of these are rented bikes, the others are local people.
 The scooters are changing their speed and direction quickly and suddenly, so please drive carefully and safely.
 Some drivers do not respect the speed limits, particularly on the larger roads, but to avoid accidents compliance with the rules is strongly recommended.
 If you drive in Lefkada, always follow traffic rules.

 - Limit in towns and villages: 50 km/h